 Below you can find links to the website of the Independent Food Aid Network and a map they have produced showing people where they can connect with their nearest local food bank.
 Member organisations of Independent Food Aid Network operate throughout the UK and provide food aid to people in their communities in a variety of ways.
 Their membership includes over 500 independent food banks.

 Use the scroll wheel or the plus/minus symbol in the bottom left hand of the map to zoom in or out.
 Click and drag using the mouse to navigate to your part of the country.
 Click on a marker to get the name and website of the food bank.
 Visit their website for details.

 (1) Click here for an expanded version of the map.

 (2) In the expanded version, click on the magnifying glass icon to enter a postcode or place name.

-There are more than 1,200 food bank centres in our network, about two thirds of the food banks in the UK.
-We support these food banks to provide a minimum of three days’ nutritionally-balanced emergency food to people who have been referred in crisis (for instance by advice agencies, GPs, social services and schools), as well as support to help people resolve the crises they face.
+There are more than 1,200 food bank centres in their network which represents about two thirds of the food banks in the UK.
+They support these food banks to provide a minimum of three days nutritionally-balanced emergency food to people who have been referred in crisis (for instance by advice agencies, GPs, social services and schools), as well as support to help people resolve the crises they face.